Impacts and Awards

 NREL has an impressive record of breaking down barriers to accelerate the development of new transportation technologies.

 NREL provides the scientific building blocks needed to spur innovation through early-stage research and engineering.
 In turn, this acts as a catalyst to help industry bring affordable, high-performance, energy-efficient passenger and freight vehicles, as well as domestic alternative fuels and related infrastructure, to market.
-Learn about our electric vehicle technologies and targets.

 NREL's hydrogen production, storage, and infrastructure R&D, paired with fuel cell technologies research, are accelerating the progress of bringing hydrogen fuel cell vehicles to market.

-NREL's Sustainable Mobility Initiative approaches sustainable transportation as a network of travelers, services, and environments—rather than just vehicles and roads—using connectivity and automation to optimize mobility and significantly reduce related energy consumption.
+NREL's Sustainable Mobility Initiative approaches sustainable transportation as a network of travelers, services, and environments—rather than just vehicles and roads—using connectivity and automation to optimize mobility and reduce related energy consumption.

 NREL provides the nation's most credible and complete transportation energy-efficiency clearinghouse for validated, up-to-date statistics, data analysis, and tools, pairing information from government and private-sector partners with expertise in analysis and applications.